tacoapp/help.tacoapp.com/_posts/2013-09-27-remember-the-milk.md

 list and import all of your incomplete tasks.

-Alternatively, to import a different set of tasks, like only those due prior to now, create an RTM [Smart List](https://www.rememberthemilk.com/help/?ctx=iphone.smartlists.addsmartlist) and point Taco at that list.
+Alternatively, to import a different set of tasks, like only those due prior to now or only those in certain lists, create an RTM [Smart List](https://www.rememberthemilk.com/help/?ctx=iphone.smartlists.addsmartlist) and point Taco at that list.

 Smart Lists can use any RTM search, like `dueBefore:now` or `list:"Work